Raising Indoor Air Quality levels in existing buildings

 Technology is constantly evolving, though, and the air-conditioning sector is now able to offer compact enough solutions to make installation in existing buildings possible and easy.

-Daikin is about to launch one that aims at giving customers the possibility to upgrade their building with a modern system, an all-in-one solution able to provide ventilation, cooling, heating and dehumidification, finally helping to raise indoor air quality levels in existing buildings and make them a healthy environment for occupant.
+Daikin has recently launched one – the Daikin Modular T Series – that aims at giving customers the possibility to upgrade their building with a modern system, an all-in-one solution able to provide ventilation, cooling, heating and dehumidification, finally helping to raise indoor air quality levels in existing buildings and make them a healthy environment for occupant.

 Stay tuned for more information on this product launch or get in touch using the form below!